FAQ's

 FAQ's about Deep Abdominal Massage

-What will this treatment involve?
+What will this massage involve?

-Treatment will be tailored to meet your specific needs, as identified during the consultation.
+The massage will be tailored to meet your specific needs, as identified during the consultation.
 It will include massage to the abdomen, back, neck & shoulders.

-Before treatment advice
+Before massage advice

 Avoid eating a heavy meal less than an hour before your massage and do not drink alcohol beforehand.

-After treatment advice
+After massage advice

-As with any deep tissue massage treatment, some clients can feel tired and dehydrated afterwards so it is very important to drink lots of water and be restful.
+As with any deep tissue massage massage, some clients can feel tired and dehydrated afterwards so it is very important to drink lots of water and be restful.
 These reactions are nothing to be worried about, but are signs that the body is readjusting to a new a state of being.

 When is deep abdominal massage not suitable?